PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 While it's true that running PostHog Cloud requires a minimum level of spend from us, self-hosting costs more than Cloud for a few important reasons:

-1. Self-hosting bestows unique benefits you can't get with any other equivalent product analytics platform

-2. Developing a self-hosted tool requires an additional level of complexity and overhead for us
+1. Developing a self-hosted tool requires an additional level of complexity and overhead for us

-3. We are willing to invest a significant amount of our time in ensuring our large, self-hosted deployments are tuned effectively so customers have the best PostHog experience possible.
+2. We are willing to invest a significant amount of our time in ensuring our large, self-hosted deployments are tuned effectively so customers have the best PostHog experience possible.

 This is a message we'll continue to refine, but ultimately we feel tolerance for the expense PostHog Enterprise is directly connected to how important self-hosting is to a customer.